SJPN Fare Evasion: 21-Day Guide to Out-of-Court Settlements

 Yes — receiving the SJPN is the beginning of the 21-day window, not the end of the opportunity.
 This is when most clients contact us.
 We have a 95%+ success rate in securing withdrawals after the SJPN has been issued, provided we are instructed within the 21-day response period.
 Contact us immediately on receiving the notice.

 It is significantly harder once a guilty plea is recorded, but not necessarily without remedy.
 Under Section 142 of the Magistrates’ Courts Act 1980, it may be possible to apply to reopen the case where the conviction was unjust or the defendant did not understand the consequences of the plea.
-Contact us immediately — before any sentence is finalised — if you have entered a guilty plea without legal advice.
-See our Magistrates’ Court guide for more detail.
+Contact us immediately — before any sentence is finalized — if you have entered a guilty plea without legal advice.

 No — they are entirely different.
 A Penalty Fare is a civil administrative charge — the equivalent of a parking fine — issued at the point of travel.
 It is not a criminal matter, creates no criminal record, and does not need to be disclosed to employers or regulators.
 Once the matter has been referred for prosecution and an SJPN issued, you are in the criminal justice system.
 The fine that follows a conviction can be substantially higher than a Penalty Fare, and comes with a permanent criminal record.